pranavvss/Multi-Stream-Vision/README.md

-# Multi-Stream-Vision-Real-Time-Object-Face-and-Hand-Detection- (NOT FOR BEGINNERS)
+# Multi-Stream-Vision-Real-Time-Object-Face-and-Hand-Detection- (NO HARDWARE REQUIRED), (NOT FOR BEGINNERS)
  An advanced real-time detection system capable of recognizing multiple objects, hands, and faces within a video stream.
 (Could be also done on a Pre-recorded video)

 ---------------------------------------------------------------------------